 Hostels in Spain are much cheaper than equivalents elsewhere in Western Europe, with the big exception being Barcelona over the summer, but even then, it’s still nowhere near outrageous.
 You can expect to spend around €10-15 for a dorm bed in most spots in Spain, with the price increasing to around €25 a night on the beaches and more tourist-filled areas.

 When it comes to private rooms in hostels, you can expect to spend around €45 a night for a clean, basic room in a good location, so if you’re travelling with friends or a partner, you may find it cheaper to grab some privacy over settling for two beds in a dorm room.

 If you’re an older traveller and put off by the thought of nights spent in hostels, you shouldn’t be!
 Private rooms are usually very quiet and clean, and most hostels are modern, safe, and centrally located.
 They tend to have a little more personality than generic hotels, and the staff are fantastic at offering kickass travel advice.
 As long as you check the reviews of any hostel before booking it to make sure nobody refers to it as a party hostel, you’re all good to make a booking there.
 I use HostelWorld to find the cheapest hostels.

 And, of course, there are always hotels, which will usually start at around €40 a night.
 You’ll have slightly more luxury and comfort in hotels, so it’s up to you to work out whether this is worth the additional expense.
-I always use HotelsCombined to find guesthouses and hotels when I travel, as they compare the prices between sites like Booking, Agoda, Expedia, and more.
-I’m always surprised to learn how much the price varies between different websites!
+I always use Booking to find guesthouses and hotels when I travel, as they have the greatest selection for the best prices.